 Reduce licensing costs with IFL

-The Integrated Facility for Linux (IFL) is a processor dedicated to Linux workloads on IBM System z servers.
-The IFL is supported by the z/VM virtualization software and the Linux operating system; it cannot run other IBM operating systems1.
+The Integrated Facility for Linux (IFL) is a processor dedicated to Linux workloads on IBM z Systems.
+The IFL is supported by z/VM virtualization and IBM Wave for z/VM, KVM for IBM z Systems and the Linux operating system; it cannot run other IBM operating systems.

-The attractively priced IFL processor enables you to add processing capacity exclusively for Linux workloads: consolidations, re-deployments and new deployments.
+The attractively priced IFL processor enables you to add processing capacity exclusively for Linux workloads.

-In this example a traditional System z environment with three general purpose processors adds additional workspace and software in an IFL but still reports its System z capacity.
+In this example a traditional z Systems environment with three general purpose - “standard” processors adds additional workspace and software in an IFL but still reports its z Systems capacity.
 Consequently, executing Linux workload on the IFL does not result in any increase in monthly license charges for the IBM operating systems or IBM software running on the general purpose processor.

-Traditional System z environment – business as usual
+Traditional z Systems environment – business as usual